TNolan01/player_track/README.md

 ```

 **Players Model**
 Player model holds the players *name, date of birth, contact number* and *Irish name*.
 I use the *date of birth* to calculate the players current ages.
-As the application was initially from a Camogie stand point I decided to include a field for a coach to enter the players Irish name.
-As [Future Features](#future-features) the application could generate a team sheet which would display players Irish name along with the jersey number which would be a requirement under the GAA/Camogie rules and regs.
+As the application was initially designed from a Camogie standpoint I decided to include a field for a coach to enter the players Irish name.
+As [Future Features](#future-features) the application could generate a team sheet which would display player's Irish name along with the jersey number which would be a requirement under the GAA/Camogie rules and regs.

 ​